Khartrum/khartrum.github.io/_posts/blog/2014-04-06-sick-and-tired-of-the-rain.md

 title: Sick and Tired of the Rain
 ---

-Sick and Tired of the Rain
+Sick and Tired of the Rain by Kris Hartrum

-by Kris Hartrum
+A portrait of MACH Sakurai prior to DREAM 14, in 2010.
-A portrait of MACH Sakurai prior to DREAM 14, in 2010, published at mma-japan.com and tokyofivebrand.com
+Published at mma-japan.com and tokyofivebrand.com

 Monday/May 24th/2010